 The parts of your cabin that form the slope of your roof are called rafters, and cutting them accurately will be the most challenging part of building your cabin.
 That said, if you tackle the job with care — checking for accuracy early on — you’ll succeed.

-The first step is to take another look at the Rafter Detail Diagram, which shows a side view of the rafters you need to build.
+The first step is to take another look at Fig. 1 of the diagram above, which shows a side view of the rafters you need to build.
 You’ll need 34 rafters in all.
 This includes 30 that span the cabin itself, and two more pairs that extend to create the overhangs at the porch and the rear wall.
 You could use 2-by-6 rafters, but if you plan to insulate, you’re better off using 2-by-8s spaced on 16-inch centers.
 Although it costs a bit more, the extra wood actually makes it easier to create the required notches and angles because there’s more wood with which to work.
 As with the floor joists, check with local building authorities on exactly what size of wood is required where you live.

 Start by marking rafter locations where they will sit on the top of the side walls, ideally atop wall studs.
 Use the same “line-and-X” marking scheme you used to lay out the top and bottom wall plates.